chbrown/scripts/README.md

 Uh, what?
 So it looks through lines of json and prints just the "text" attribute.
 I guess if you want to look as just Tweet text.
 Something like `npm install json` and then `cat feed.json | json -C text` would do the same thing.

+# tgz

+Wrapper around `tar cz`, basically:

+    tar -czf $1.tgz $1
+    mv $1 $1.tmp

+But with some existing / missing checks.

+Use like:

+    tgz penn-treebank-rel3/

 # transpose

 Super-complicated Awk script for transposing like in Excel.